ariellegreenspan/stock-analysis/README.md

 ##Overview of Project:

   The purpose of this analysis was to determine the total Volume and Percentage Return of different ticker stocks in the years 2017 and 2018 using VBA macros in Excel.
-The results were determined with oe set of code, and then with refactored code, with comparisons drawn between the run time of the intital and refactored code.
+The results were determined with one set of code, and then with refactored code, with comparisons drawn between the run time of the intital and refactored code.
 The positive and negative returns were highlighted afterwards with the utilization of macros to display results in a clearer format.

 ##Results: